Carlos Olses

-Carlos Raúl Olses Quijada (born 5 September 2000) is a Venezuelan footballer who plays as a goalkeeper for A Lyga side FK Žalgiris.
+Carlos Raúl Olses Quijada (born 5 September 2000) is a Venezuelan professional footballer who plays as a goalkeeper for A Lyga side FK Žalgiris.

 Club career

-On January 28, 2018 Carlos debuted for Deportivo La Guaira in the Venezuelan Primera División.
+On January 28, 2018, Carlos debuted for Deportivo La Guaira in the Venezuelan Primera División.
 On 1 February 2019, Olses joined Argentine club Racing Club on a 18-months loan deal for a fee of 150.000 dollars with an option to make the move permanent for 650.000 dollars for 80% of the players rights.

 FK Žalgiris

 On 18 February 2025 Olses signed with Lithuanian Žalgiris Club.

 On 3 May 2025 Carlos Olses made his debut in A Lyga against Banga Club.
-On 31th minute scored Vaidas Magdušauskas and on 87 minute scored Nouri El Harmazi.
-Banga won against FK Žalgiris 2-0.
+On 31st minute scored Vaidas Magdušauskas and on 87 minute scored Nouri El Harmazi.
+Banga won against FK Žalgiris 2–0.

 International career

 Olses, at first was called up to the Venezuela under-15 side for the 2015 South American Under-15 Football Championship, he started all the games Venezuela played in the tournament.

 After that he was called up to the Venezuela under-17 side for the 2017 South American Under-17 Football Championship, and also starred all the games Venezuela played in the tournament.

 Between August and September 2017, he was called up to play with the Venezuelan national selection "La Vinotinto" being named as the youngest player to be selected by this professional category in the Venezuelan Football Federation (FVF).

 During the month of November 2017 he was called up to play in the 2017 "Juegos Bolivarianos" Under-20 Football Championship.